joycewamocho/Delani-studio/README.md

 Name:joyce wamocho

 ### Setup instructions:
-used terminal to create files and folders,then atom to work on css,javascript,Bootstrap and jquery,then stored my project in github repository.
+used terminal to create files and folders,then atom to work on css,javascript,Bootstrap and jquery,then stored my project in github repo

 ## What I Used
 html